navikt/bidrag-git/release-prepare-for-mvn/README.md

 with maven and runs on an environment which support bash-scripts.

-No inputs are required but the action will output the release-version, the new snapshot version, and the commit-sha, see `action.yml`.
+No inputs are required but the action will output the release-version, the samantic release version, the new snapshot version, and the commit-sha, see `action.yml`.